xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 ### Converting the Same Data to Many Views

 In high-school math courses, you were probably taught that you can view complex numbers in two ways: as rectangular coordinates x + yi or as polar coordinates of a phase r and magnitude f.
 In most computer systems, complex numbers are stored in the first format, although often the second format is more useful.
-Wouldn’t it be nice if you could look at complex numbers through either lens?
+Wouldn't it be nice if you could look at complex numbers through either lens?
 You could do this by explicitly converting from one form to another when needed, but it would be better to have your programming language look after the transformations needed to do this for you.
 Active patterns let you do exactly that.
 First, here is a standard definition of complex numbers:

 ```F#
 [<Struct>]